What is Buccal Fat Removal? Procedure, Cost, Recovery & Results

 • Facial massages/exercises: May help tone facial muscles, improve definition, and reduce fluid retention

-Keep in mind the most successful practitioners arenโ€™t those who simply follow trends, but those who understand facial anatomy, ageing processes, and the principles of timeless beauty.
-Thereโ€™s no better place to learn this treatment process than at the Smileworks Aesthetic Training HUB.
+For aesthetic practitioners, keep in mind the most successful professionals aren’t those who simply follow trends, but those who understand facial anatomy for aesthetics, ageing processes, and the principles of timeless beauty.
+There’s no better place to learn this treatment process than at the Smileworks Aesthetic Training HUB.

 Learn From The UK’s Best Injectors

-Discover the HUB โ€“ an esteemed aesthetic training centre based in the UK.
+Discover the HUB – an esteemed aesthetic training centre based in the UK.
 We pride ourselves on our wide range of online and hands-on courses tailored for every skill level.

 If you want to train in non-surgical buccal fat removal alternatives, the best starting point is our Botox & Lip Filler course.
 This course is best for beginners just starting out in the industry.
 You’ll learn all of the basics to start a flourishing aesthetics practice.
 All of our courses are designed specifically with medical professionals like doctors, dentists, and nurses in mind.
 You’ll walk away with the skills and knowledge necessary to start practicing on real patients right away.

 Already have some injecting experience under your belt?
-Look no further that our Foundation Facial Ultrasound Course and our Advanced Facial Ultrasound Course, two musts for injectors who care about patient safety.
+Look no further than our Foundation Facial Ultrasound Course and our Advanced Facial Ultrasound Course, two musts for injectors who care about patient safety.
 Ultrasound is the single most important too for ensuring safe and effective treatments every time.

 For those looking for more in-depth training, we recommend booking a one-to-one mentoring session with Dr MJ.
 These sessions at 100% customisable, and you’ll receive personalised instruction based on your skill level and goals.

-Itโ€™s time to embrace the prospering world of aesthetic medicine.
+It’s time to embrace the prospering world of aesthetic medicine.
 The HUB provides you with all the right training and guidance you need to succeed.
 Take control of your professional journey and step into a future filled with endless potential and opportunities.

 Join us at the HUB.
-Letโ€™s shape the future of aesthetic medicine together and ensure safe, effective, and transformative results for every patient.
+Let’s shape the future of aesthetic medicine together and ensure safe, effective, and transformative results for every patient.

 Want to try out our courses before committing?
 Take advantage of our free trial for a taste of what learning at the HUB is like.